magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42950-videos-dont-play-on-the-product-page.md

     ```HTML
     <script async="" src="https://www.youtube.com/iframe_api"></script>`
     ```
-1. Go to the PDP, select product configuration to see the video in the list of photos and videos.
+1. Go to the PDP, and select product configuration to see the video in the list of photos and videos.
 1. Try to play the video.

 <ins>Expected results</ins>: